In this post, you’ll learn about the benefits of compound exercises.

 For example, leg muscular strength improved 25 percent in the experimental group compared to 3 percent in the control group.

-According to this, it’s recommendable that an exercise program targeting overall strength should be composed of aerobic exercise with resistance weight training.
+According to this, it’s recommendable that an exercise program targeting overall strength should be composed of aerobic exercise with resistance training.

 3. Increase lean muscle